kmyokoyama/thoughts-clj/README.md

 # twitter-clj

-Twitter-based API for experimentation with Clojure.
+Twitter-clone API for experimentation with Clojure.

 This is a toy project intended to be used as a platform for learning and experimenting with Clojure.
 It is like a canvas where I can try language features, libraries and tools related to back end web development with Clojure.